SERVICE · AGENTIC WORKFLOW

 When something goes wrong, how is accountability assigned?

-Every run records the inputs, the data it cited, the rule it applied, and the reasoning—plus whether it auto-completed or who reviewed it.
+Every run records the inputs, the data it cited, the rule it applied, and the reasoning, plus whether it auto-completed or who reviewed it.
 That complete trail stands up to internal audit, compliance, and complaint investigations.
-The agent doesn't replace accountability; it gives accountability the evidence to stand on.
+The agent doesn't replace accountability.
+It gives accountability the evidence to stand on.

 How much control do we have to give up?